Title IX: Policy on Sexual Harassment

 Although rare, there are times when the College may not be able to honor a complainant’s request in order to provide a safe, non-discriminatory environment for all students, faculty, staff, employees, contractors, vendors, and visitors.

-If the College determines that it cannot maintain a complainant’s confidentiality, the College will inform the complainant prior to starting an investigation and will, to the extent possible, only share information with people responsible for handling the College’s response.
+If the College determines that it cannot maintain a complainant’s confidentiality, the College will inform the complainant before starting an investigation and will, to the extent possible, only share information with people responsible for handling the College’s response.

 If the College determines that it can respect a complainant’s request for confidentiality, the College will also take immediate action as necessary to protect and assist the survivor.